Parthib31/Automated-CV-Screening-and-Linking-To-the-Company/README.md

-# JobSeeker
-Where all your desires meet.
+# JobSeeker-Where all your desires meet

 # Introduction
 This is a website where client can apply for job by submitting a form and uploading his CV.
 It will be stored in backend server and linked to the company's job portal according to the criteria set by them.
 # Tech stacks used